acr91/benmiles/readme.txt

 == Description ==

-Ben Miles is a modern and clean WordPress theme designed for Palermo Casa Deco.
+Ben Miles is a modern and clean WordPress theme designed for Ben Miles.
 It features a responsive design, custom menus, widget areas, and full support for the WordPress block editor.

 == Features ==